 It’s helpful to have:

-• Receipts for repairs that you made.
+- Receipts for repairs you made to the unit.

 Philadelphia Fair Housing Commission